10 Examples of Great End User Documentation

 Google has spoiled everybody.
 When your end users know what they are looking for, they expect to be able to type in a keyword and find an answer.
 If your documentation isn't searchable, then it's not going to be used very often.

 Below is an example of an older ScreenSteps integration with Salesforce.
 It provided links to articles based on which Salesforce tab is open so end users don't have to go very far to find relevant documentation.
-Plus, it has a keyword search feature so end users can type in their question and search your ScreenSteps documentation for an answer.
+Plus, it has a keyword search feature so end users can type in their questions and search your ScreenSteps documentation for an answer.